BlueBrain/neurodamus/docs/examples.rst

 Basic Usage
 -----------

-Neurodamus, as an application, is very similar to the hoc version in the sense that it can be fully unmanned guided by the BlueConfig.
-However a python launcher script is provided which accepts options.
+Neurodamus-py, as an application, is very similar to the HOC version, both run a simulaton fully unmanned guided by the BlueConfig.
+However, neurodamus-py does accept CLI options to define some parameters of the simulations.

 Once installed, you should be able to find `neurodamus` in your path:

 .. code-block::